arslanFaisal/iOS_FootballApp/README.md

 ## News Feed

-The News Feed Screen shows a table view populated by plethora of custom designed cells.
+The News Feed Screen shows a table view populated by a plethora of custom designed cells.
 These cells are divided into three categories, Videos, Facts and News Links, each of which can be interacted to view details in a separate screen.
 Pagination is implemented where initially only for cells displayed on the screen are loaded.
 The data for further cells are loaded as per the needs

 <p align="center">
     <img src="https://user-images.githubusercontent.com/15052850/64110671-3b00a100-cd9c-11e9-830a-62a0bf8234b7.png" width = 300>